 - What can you do to make this work?

 - Let’s identify the underlying problem.

 - What would you do in this situation?

 - Have you learned something from this?

-You should remember that there are three key points for this style of leadership communication:
+Now, there are 3 key points when it comes to the teaching style of leadership communication:

 When using the teaching communication style with your employees, consider some of the following phrases: